diofant/diofant/docs/release/notes-0.10.rst

 * :sympyissue:`14393` Incorrect limit
 * :sympyissue:`14414` Should QQ[x, y, ...] syntax be removed?
 * :sympyissue:`13886` Raise an exception for non-prime p in FiniteFIeld(p)
+* :sympyissue:`14220` Should be there both PolyRing and PolynomialRing?